capytaine/capytaine/docs/features.rst

 Planned features
 ----------------

-* Fast simulation of array of identical floating bodies.
+* Faster simulation of regular arrays of identical floating bodies.
 * Output in BEMIO (WEC-SIM) format.
 * Hydrostatics.
 * Pressure map on the body surface.